cloudylai/MD_Final/README.md

 ## Result
 We use different active query methods on our models.
 For codebook method, we try active query on: (1) low density user-item cluster, (2) low density item cluster, (3) small size item cluster.
 The following is the testing RMSE of codebook method among above three query strategies and a baseline (random).
-This figure shows that our three strategies generally outperform the baseline when we have enough number of query budgets (more than 100).
+The figure below shows that our three strategies generally outperform the baseline when we have enough number of query budgets (more than 100).

 ![image2](https://github.com/cloudylai/MD_Final/blob/master/results/active_query_table_1.png)